MasterScrat/Chatistics/README.md

 4. Send chat to yourself eg via Email
 5. Unpack the archive and add the individual .txt files to the folder `./raw_data/whatsapp/`

+### Telegram (Desktop Client)

+1. Open Telegram Desktop Client
+2. Open Settings > Export Telegram data
+5. Unpack result.json file to the folder `./raw_data/telegram/`

-### Telegram
+### Telegram (API)

 The Telegram API works differently: you will first need to setup Chatistics, then query your chat logs programmatically.
 This process is documented below.
 Exporting Telegram chat logs is very fast.

 ## 2. Setup Chatistics